grapestone5321/sdcnd-advanced_lane_finding/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-Finally, the camera calibration matrix and distortion coefficients were used with the OpenCV function undistort to remove distortion from highway driving images.
+The camera calibration matrix and distortion coefficients are used with `cv2.undistort` function to undist from highway driving images.

 ### Original Image: